By confronting and outsourcing your weaknesses, you free up time for things you’re better at

 Wouldn’t you rather focus on doing things you’re happier doing?
 Things you are able to provide more value with?

-A few questions I’d like to posit:
+A few questions to think about:

 1. What is the total time every day you spend on tasks you don’t enjoy and/or don’t excel at?
 Go ahead, guess.

 2. How many of those tasks could be offloaded to someone who can do them better and faster than you?